TV Patrol: 2004–2012: TV Patrol World and TV Patrol (second iteration)

-On November 22, 2004, the program was relaunched as TV Patrol World to give weight to reports from Filipino communities worldwide.
-Babao was joined by Ted Failon and Karen Davila taking over the anchor chair, vacated by Korina Sanchez. while special segments are anchored by Ernie Baron, Phoemela Baranda, Marc Logan and Bernadette Sembrano (where he colleague of Davila in GMA), respectively.
-Baron died of heart attack on January 23, 2006, and months later, he was replaced by Kim Atienza as the newscast's resident weatherman.
+On November 22, 2004, the program was renamed as TV Patrol World to give additional weight to reports from Filipino communities worldwide.
+Babao was joined by Ted Failon and Karen Davila – essentially reviving the three-anchor format.
+Ernie Baron remained as weather and trivias host while Phoemela Baranda became Star Patrol hostess and Marc Logan continued for the new Tambayan Ni Marc Logan.
+Bernadette Sembrano became segment hostess for "Sahip Kapamilya" charity drives.

+Baron would die of a heart attack on January 23, 2006, and months later Kim Atienza was brought in as the newscast's resident weatherman.

 On April 8, 2005, TV Patrol World aired a special edition as a conclusion to ABS-CBN's all-afternoon live coverage of the burial of Pope John Paul II, dubbed as "Paalam Ama Mula Sa Bayang Minahal Mo".
 Erwin Tulfo, Korina Sanchez, and Dong Puno anchored live from the ABS-CBN Newscenter in Quezon City, as Julius Babao and Karen Davila joined Lynda Jumilla live from the Vatican City.
 Mari Kaimo, Bernadette Sembrano and Henry Omaga-Diaz reported from the Papal memorial in Rizal Park, Manila.

-On June 5, 2006, TV Patrol World updated its logo design, soundtrack, opening billboard, and graphics but the news format remained the same.
-In January 2007, TV Patrol World started to celebrate its 20th anniversary by launching Boto Mo, I-Patrol Mo!, an expansion of the citizen journalism segment Citizen Patrol for the upcoming 2007 midterm elections.
-On April 12, 2007, TV Patrol World began their simulcast on DZMM TeleRadyo, the then newly launched sister cable television channel of DZMM.
+On June 5, 2006, TV Patrol World updated its logo design, soundtrack, opening billboard, and graphics.
+In January 2007, TV Patrol World started its 20th anniversary celebration by launching Boto Mo, I-Patrol Mo!, an expansion of the citizen journalism segment Citizen Patrol for the upcoming 2007 midterm elections.
+On April 12, 2007, TV Patrol World began simulcasting on DZMM TeleRadyo, the then-newly launched sister cable television channel of DZMM.

 On November 25, 2007, ABS-CBN aired a documentary special for TV Patrols 20th anniversary entitled TV Patrol World: 20 Taon ng Pagpapatrol.
 It was produced by ABS-CBN and Jesuit Communications.

 A few days after the documentary was aired, on November 29, 2007.
 TV Patrol World morphed into News Patrol Special Edition covering the events surrounding the Manila Peninsula siege.
-Anchored by Ted Failon and Korina Sanchez as part of the special ABS-CBN coverage of the rebellion during the day, the edition shocked millions as it featured live the last few hours of the rebellion, including the arrest of ABS-CBN journalist Ces Oreña-Drilon and scores of local and foreign media personalities by the Philippine military for allegedly conspiring with the rebellion perpetrators.
+Anchored by Ted Failon and Korina Sanchez as part of the network's marathon coverage of the rebellion during the day, the edition shocked millions as it featured live the last few hours of the siege, including the arrest of ABS-CBN journalist Ces Oreña-Drilon and scores of local and foreign media personalities by the Philippine military for allegedly conspiring with the rebellion perpetrators.